Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 - Weather is hot and humid

-- Wear light and breathable clothes
+- Wear light, breathable clothes

-- Avoid heavy fabrics
+- Skip heavy fabrics

 Winter Season

-- Weather is slightly cooler
+- Weather is a bit cooler

 - Still follow modest clothing rules